dmckinnon/dmckinnon.github.io/_posts/2024-12-25-Skiing-and-learning.markdown

 For the next run, try that more consistently – yep, going a lot faster and remaining in control!

-Now I'm a far better skier, and all it took was few important tips, then trying some things to translate those tips into a language I understand, and then consistently practice practice practice.
+Now I'm a far better skier, and all it took was a few important tips, then trying some things to translate those tips into a language I understand, and then consistently practice practice practice.

 The attitude makes a significant difference.
-Instead of just "that run was more fun" as when I was just skiing for funsies without trying, I was actively thinking "Let's improve".
+Instead of just "that run was more fun" as when I was just skiing for funsies without trying, I was actively thinking "let's improve".
 Mentioning things to friends, asking for advice, asking "did that go better" or just getting a feel for it myself, and always having a little process in the back of the mind watching what I was doing.
 An attitude of "let's learn and improve".